jnmugerwa/repl/README.md

 **Example**

-    "FindShortestPath latitude1 longitude1 latitude2 longitude2"
+    "mdb file_path"
+    "connect actor1 actor2"

-    The REPL will execute the Command mapped to "FindShortestPath" with the arguments "latitude1 longitude1 latitude2 longitude2".
+    The REPL will execute the Commands mapped to "mdb" and "connect" with the arguments "file_path" and "actor1 actor2", respectively.

 !["A similar command being executed."](/misc/example_execution.PNG)